n4tht4n/dotfiles/README.md

 bash -c "$(curl -fsSL https://raw.githubusercontent.com/n4tht4n/dotfiles/main/remote-bootstrap)"
 ```

-Basically, this will install `pkgx` and use a temporary installation of `git` and `chezmoi` to
+Basically, this will install `nix` and use a temporary installation of `git` and `chezmoi` to
 apply the configurations.

-`chezmoi` will also generate further "install scripts" for `pkgx` depending on the concrete
+`chezmoi` will also generate further "install scripts" for `nix` depending on the concrete
 machine.
 That's one of the main benefits of `chezmoi`!

+On macOS, `brew` is installed additionally to bootstrap some GUI applications (which are installed with
+`brew install --cask`).
+The CLI tools on macOS are managed with `nix`, too.

 ## 🚧 POST Bootstrap Steps